eoinok/mobAppsWee3Lab/README.md

 ```
 <Text>Hello {fname} {lname}.
 You were born on {dob}</Text>
 ```
+Try this - if it works as you type values into the fields the values in the field at the bottom of the screen should change.
 Save your work and commit your changes.

 # Step 3 - Adding a Button